john-azzaro/Study-Mongoose-App-Deployment/README.md

 ### STEP 1: Provision a new database in Atlas.
 ------
+Assuming you already have an Atlas account and you are logged in (), provision a new database.
+If you do not have an account, check out my [MongoDB Atlas Cloud Deployment](https://github.com/john-azzaro/Study-MongoDB-Atlas-Cloud-Deployment "Atlas configuration study") study that goes step-by-step through the process.

-To provision a new database in Atlas:
+So to provision a new database in Atlas:

 1. Click **Collections**.
 2. Click **Create Database**.
 3. Name your database (e.g. *my-app*).